sschmeier/genomics-tutorial/_sources/ngs-mapping/index.rst.txt

 --------------------------------------------

 We want to map the sequencing reads to the ancestral reference genome we created in the section :ref:`ngs-assembly`.
-We are going to use the quality trimmed forward and backward DNA sequences of the evolved line and use a program called |bwa| to map the reads.
+We are going to use the quality trimmed forward and backward DNA sequences of the evolved line and use a program called |bowtie| to map the reads.

 .. todo::